szensk/QuickLook/privacy.md

 The software application doesn't collect anything personal information from you.

-The software application does not exchange data with the Internet, unless you are viewing a remote content via the software.
+The software application exchange data only with <https://github.com> using the GitHub Releases API.
+If you are viewing a remote content via the software, date exchange will happen between you and the remove content.